Buena Vista Rancheria of Me-Wuk Indians of California

 The Buena Vista Rancheria of Me-Wuk Indians of California is a federally recognized tribe of Miwok in Amador County, California.
 The Buena Vista Miwok are Sierra Miwok, an indigenous people of California.

 Government

 The tribe conducts business from Sacramento, California.
 The tribe is led by an elected council.
 The current tribal chairperson is Rhonda Morningstar Pope.

-Tribal staff includes Michael D. DeSpain, Chief Operation Officer, and Arnold Samuel, the General Counsel.
 Tribal enrollment is based in lineal descent from original tribal members; that is, the tribe has no minimum blood quantum requirements.

-The federal acknowledgment of "Buena Vista Rancheria of Me-Wuk Indians," is being challenged by a lawsuit that is currently awaiting scheduling in the Ninth Circuit Court of appeals in San Francisco in "Friends of Amador County, et al. versus Ken Salazar, et al."
+In 2013, the federal acknowledgment of "Buena Vista Rancheria of Me-Wuk Indians," was being challenged by a lawsuit that was awaiting scheduling in the Ninth Circuit Court of appeals in San Francisco in "Friends of Amador County, et al. versus Ken Salazar, et al."